yplassiard/airborne/plan.md

 - Parking positions become `TaxiwayNode` with type="parking"
 - `TaxiwayGenerator` creates edges from parking to nearest taxiway
 - `GroundNavigationPlugin.update()` tracks when aircraft is at parking
+- Added `parking_gen` component to ground navigation plugin
+- Added `current_parking_db` state to track parking for current airport
+- Implemented `_find_nearest_taxiway_node()` to connect parking to taxiway network

-**Test**: Load airport with parking, verify pathfinding from gate to runway.
+**Test**: Load airport with parking, verify pathfinding from gate to runway. ✅ 6 new integration tests passing

+**Notes**: Integrated parking system with ground navigation.
+Parking positions are automatically generated when switching airports, added as nodes to taxiway graph with type "parking_X", and connected to nearest taxiway node with bidirectional apron edges.
+All parking positions added to proximity manager for audio beeping.
+Pathfinding now works from any parking position to any runway or taxiway node.
+All 28 ground navigation tests passing (22 existing + 6 new).

 ### Success Criteria
 - ✅ Parking database supports all position types (gate, stand, ramp, tie-down)